Mariacristina88/D3.js-Tooltip/README.md

 		  			.attr("width", 60) //The bar becomes larger
 </pre>

-The elements that we want to select to show the tooltip, are the bars.
-Than we need to add the mouse events to the bar elements.
+The elements on which we want to select to show the tooltip, are the bars.
+So we need to add the mouse events to the bar elements.
-Now we can call myTool inside the mouse events and set it as display block with opacity 1.
+Now we can call myTool inside the mouse events and set it on 'display block' with opacity 1.

 <pre lang="js">
 	  .on("mouseover", function(d){  //Mouse event